 - An original copy of a valid Police Vulnerable Sector Check;

-- After completion of each training module, a verification email is sent.
-These emails must be available to share with the site administrator upon request.
+- Online Training certificates must be available to share with the site administrator upon request.

 - A copy of the Safety Orientation Checklist for UPSP (HR-16-100) with Sections A and B completed; and